3.4: Communication Within and Between Neurons

 These postsynaptic potentials, EPSPs and IPSPs, summate or add together in time and space.
 The (inhibitory) IPSPs make the membrane potential more negative, but how much so depends on their strength.
 The (excitatory) EPSPs make the membrane potential more positive; again, how much more positive depends on their strength.
 If you have two small EPSPs at the same time and same synapse, then the result will be a large EPSP.
 If you have a small EPSP and a small IPSP at the same time and same synapse, then they will cancel each other out.
 Unlike the action potential, which is an all-or-nothing response, IPSPs and EPSPs are smaller and graded potentials, varying in strength.
 The change in voltage during an action potential is approximately 100 mV.
 In comparison, EPSPs and IPSPs are changes in voltage between 0.1 to 40 mV.
 They can be different strengths, or gradients, and they are measured by how far the membrane potentials diverge from the resting membrane potential.

-I know the concept of summation can be confusing.
-As a child, I used to play a game in elementary school with a very large parachute where you would try to knock balls out of the center of the parachute.
-This game illustrates the properties of summation rather well.
-In this game, a group of children next to one another would work in unison to produce waves in the parachute in order to cause a wave large enough to knock the ball out of the parachute.
+The concept of summation can be confusing.
+As a child, I used to play a game with a very large parachute where you would try to knock balls out of the center of the parachute.
+This game illustrates the properties of summation.
+In this game, a group of children next to one another would work together to produce waves in the parachute in order to cause a wave large enough to knock the ball out of the parachute.
 The children would initiate the waves at the same time and in the same direction.
 The additive result was a larger wave in the parachute, and the balls would bounce out of the parachute.
 However, if the waves they initiated occurred in the opposite direction or with the wrong timing, the waves would cancel each other out, and the balls would remain in the center of the parachute.
-EPSPs or IPSPs in a neuron work in the same fashion as the properties of the waves in the parachute; they either add or cancel each other out.
+EPSPs or IPSPs in a neuron work in the same fashion; they either add or cancel each other out.
 If you have two EPSPs, then they sum together and become a larger depolarization.
 Similarly, if two IPSPs come into the cell at the same time, they will sum and become a larger hyperpolarization in membrane potential.
 However, if two inputs were opposing one another, moving the potential in opposite directions, such as an EPSP and an IPSP, their sum would cancel each other out.

 The Change in Membrane Potential During an Action Potential